When can babies eat rambutan?

-As with all new foods, introduce by serving a small quantity of rambutan and watch closely as your baby eats.
-If there is no adverse reaction, gradually increase the quantity over future servings.
+As you would when introducing any new food, start by offering a small quantity for the first few servings.
+If there is no adverse reaction, gradually increase the quantity over future meals.

 How do you prepare rambutan for babies with baby-led weaning?

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.
 Your child is an individual and may have needs or considerations beyond generally accepted practices.
 In determining the recommendations for size and shape of foods, we use the best available scientific information regarding gross, fine, and oral motor development to minimize choking risk.
 The preparation suggestions we offer are for informational purposes only and are not a substitute for child-specific, one-on-one advice from your pediatric medical or health professional or provider.
 It is impossible to fully eliminate all risk of a baby or child choking on any liquid, puree, or food.
 We advise you to follow all safety protocols we suggest to create a safe eating environment and to make educated choices for your child regarding their specific needs.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

 6 to 9 months old: Finely chop fresh rambutan, seed and shell removed, and serve atop a soft, scoopable food like congee, mashed plantains, or yogurt.
 Refrain from offering processed rambutan products like jam, jelly, paste, or syrup at this age.

 9 to 18 months old: Discard the shell and cut open to remove the inner seed.
 Cut the pulp into quarters to create bite-sized pieces.
 Serve the pieces of rambutan on their own for the child to practice picking up or mix them into grains or fruit salads.
 Of course, you may continue to finely chop the pulp.